 EU Site and Endpoints (aws)

-A new data site will soon be available for Arm Treasure Data accounts in Europe.
+Arm Treasure Data accounts can use a data site in Europe.
 Data that is assigned to the EU service physically resides in Germany, to comply with both GDPR and the German Privacy Act (Bundesdatenschutzgesetz).
 For details, see Sites and Endpoints.

 Treasure Data and Segmentation for Marketing